Edgar Cayce: 1912–1923: Selma period

+On February 8, 1917, an event in New York was held supposedly receiving a telepathic message from Cayce, who was in Alabama.
+In 1920, Cayce's claims were published along with a suggestion that he would soon host Arthur Conan Doyle.

 Cayce's increasing popularity attracted entrepreneurs who wanted to use his reported clairvoyance.
 Although he was reluctant to help them, he was persuaded to give readings; this left him dissatisfied with himself.
 A cotton merchant offered him a hundred dollars a day for readings about the cotton market but, despite his poor finances, Cayce refused the merchant's offer.
 Some people wanted to know where to hunt for treasure, and others wanted to know the outcome of horse races.

+From 1920 to 1922, Cayce participated in attempts to use psychic powers to drill oil wells in San Saba, Texas.
+In May 1921, Texas papers announced plans for the Cayce Petroleum Company to begin drilling about six miles north of San Saba.

+In June 1922, Cayce advertised free baby picture day at his studio in Selma.
+On October 10, 1922, Cayce was profiled about his medical clairvoyance.
+On October 18, papers reported Cayce had addressed a local writers group, covering topics like reincarnation and evolution of the soul.
+That month, Cayce addressed the Birmingham Theosophical Society.
+In November, he gave a talk to a Birmingham women's group.
+A local paper ran a statement by the "friends of Edgar Cayce" mentioning plans for a hospital in Birmingham.

+In September 1923 he hired Gladys Davis, who would serve as his secretary for the next two decades, transcribing his readings in shorthand.

+By October, he was associated with the "Cayce Institute of Psychic Research".

+Arthur Lammers and Ohio period

 Arthur Lammers, a wealthy printer and student of metaphysics, persuaded Cayce to give readings on philosophical subjects in 1923.
 He told Cayce that in his trance state, he spoke about Lammers' past lives and reincarnation (in which Lammers believed).
 Reincarnation was a popular contemporary subject, but is not an accepted part of Christian doctrine.
 Because of this, Cayce questioned his stenographer about what he said in his trance state and remained unconvinced.
 He challenged Lammers' statement that he had validated astrology and reincarnation: